Cornelis Vreeswijk

-He emigrated to Sweden with his parents in 1949 at the age of twelve.
+Born to Dutch parents in IJmuiden, Netherlands, he emigrated to Sweden with his parents in 1949 at the age of twelve.
 He was educated as a social worker and hoped to become a journalist, but became increasingly involved in music, performing at events for students with idiosyncratic humor and social engagement.

-Cornelis Vreeswijk is considered one of the most influential and successful troubadours in Sweden.
-In 2010 a Swedish drama film, called Cornelis, was made about his life.
-It was directed by Amir Chamdin.
+Though Vreeswijk never acquired Swedish citizenship, he is regarded as one of Sweden’s most influential troubadours, and has been described as something of a national poet, often compared to Evert Taube and Carl Michael Bellman for his poetic lyrics and social commentary.
+In 2010, the Swedish drama film Cornelis was made about his life, directed by Amir Chamdin.

-Early life
+Early life and education

 Cornelis Vreeswijk was born and grew up in the Netherlands.
 He emigrated to Sweden with his parents in 1949 at the age of twelve.
 He left school in 1955 and went to sea, where he passed the time playing the blues.
 He returned to Sweden in 1959.
 He was educated as a social worker at Stockholm University and hoped to become a journalist, but became increasingly involved in music, performing at events for students with idiosyncratic humor and social engagement.